StanimirMihaylovAngelov/Advanced_BIM/A4/README.md

 1. Download BIMvision [here](https://bimvision.eu/download/), shortly after you have entered your email address, you will receive a download link.
 2. Download the `.exe` file, run it, and choose the download directory
-3. You should now be able to open `IFC` in BIMvision
+3. You should now be able to open and visualize your IFC models in `BIMvision`